 Ready to make an enquiry?
 Contact us to discuss your requirements today.

-What makes bosses, bosses?
-Why don’t they stutter when speaking in meetings, or start their sentences with ‘erm, well it’s like, I hope it’s not a stupid question but…’?
+Why don’t they stutter when speaking in meetings, or start their sentences with “erm, well it’s like, I hope it’s not a stupid question but…”?
 Why do they never look nervous or get a red, blotchy neck?
-Why do people listen, and not speak over them?
-Why do people follow their lead? …Well ok, they have a job title that helps, I’ll give you that.
-But they also have confidence, authority, and owning their place at a meeting.
+Why do people listen and not speak over them?
+Why do people follow their lead?

 Here are a few tips to help you lead meetings like a boss: